0xskar/python/README.md

 # PYTHON

-A collection of my python scripts
+A collection of my python scripts from easiast to hardest

 Finished:
 - madlib.py A program that generates a mad-libs story with user input.